acend/kubernetes-basics-training/content/en/docs/09.0/_index.en.md

 ...
 ```

+{{% alert title="Note" color="warning" %}}
-**Note:** Because we just changed the deployment a new pod was automatically redeployed.
+Because we just changed the deployment a new pod was automatically redeployed.
 This unfortunately also means that we just lost the data we inserted before.
+{{% /alert &}}

 Our application automatically creates the database schema at startup.

+{{% alert title="Tip" color="warning" %}}
-**Tip:** If you want to force a redeployment of a pod, you could e.g. use this:
+If you want to force a redeployment of a pod, you could e.g. use this:

 ```bash
 kubectl patch deployment example-web-python -p "{\"spec\":{\"template\":{\"metadata\":{\"labels\":{\"date\":\"`date +'%s'`\"}}}}}" --namespace [NAMESPACE]
 ```
+{{% /alert &}}

 Using the command `kubectl get persistentvolumeclaim` or - a bit easier to write - `kubectl get pvc --namespace [NAMESPACE]`, we can display the freshly created PersistentVolumeClaim: